OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.src.md

   - Low Income (median household income less than $46,000 per year)

-**Notes:** We exclude schools who did not have at least 5 students using Zearn Math for at least one week from January 6 to February 7.
+**Notes:** We exclude schools who did not have at least 5 students using Zearn Math, a curriculum from the non-profit Zearn, for at least one week from January 6 to February 7.

 ## Student Progress in Math